 SCDC looks after some 180 collection routes with 180,000 collections a fortnight from 60,000 properties.

-Bin collection calendars will continue to be included in the South Cambs Magazine and are available online on the Council's website (then search 'Magazine').
+Bin collection calendars are included in the South Cambs Magazine and also online on the Council's website (then search 'Magazine').
 For Twitter fans, tweet @SouthCambs where reminders are routinely posted.